-This proceeding, brought pursuant to CPLR Article 78, seeks a judgment declaring null and void respondent's determination which permitted the application of Hidden Pond Stables for construction of an indoor riding arena.
-The defendant's decision was founded in a determination that the indoor riding arena qualified as "non-development" within the meaning of New York State Environmental Conservation Law § 57-0107(13)(ii).
+This proceeding, brought pursuant to CPLR Article 78, seeks a judgment declaring null and void respondent's determination which deemed a proposal for construction of an indoor riding arena to be "non-development" within the meaning of New York State Environmental Conservation Law § 57-0107(13)(ii).
 Petitioner claims that respondent's determination was arbitrary and capricious, and an abuse of discretion; and that it violated the New York State Environmental Quality Review Act.

 Article 57 of the Environmental Conservation Law was enacted to protect and manage the Pine Barrens-Peconic Bay maritime region (Long Island Pine Barrens Maritime Reserve Act, hereafter the "Act").
-The purpose of the law is "to allow the state and local governments to protect, preserve, and properly manage the unique natural resources of the Pine Barrens-Peconic Bay system and to encourage coordination of existing programs and studies affecting land and water resources in the region and to protect the value of the existing public and private investment that has already been made to acquire land in the region" (ECL § 57-0105).
-It was contemplated that the Act might "restrict the beneficial use of some lands currently in private ownership" but that, such "restrictions [were] deemed to be necessary and desirable to protect and preserve the hydrologic and ecologic integrity of the Central Pine Barrens as well as the public's health and welfare for future generations" (ECL § 57-0105).
+The purpose of the law is "to allow the state and local governments to protect, preserve, and properly manage the unique natural resources of the Pine Barrens-Peconic Bay system and to encourage coordination of existing programs and studies affecting land and water resources